genepattern/notebook-repository/nbrepo/README.md

     a. `BASE_GENEPATTERN_URL` is the URL to the GenePattern authentication endpoint.
     In the future this should be refactored to accept any genetic auth endpoint.
     b. `BASE_REPO_PATH` is the directory where the public notebooks will be saved.
+    c. `BASE_SHARE_PATH` is the directory where the shared notebooks will be saved.
-    c. `BASE_USER_PATH` is the directory containing all user workspace directories.
+    d. `BASE_USER_PATH` is the directory containing all user workspace directories.
-    d. `BASE_AUTH_PATH` is a directory containing user authentication files.
+    e. `BASE_AUTH_PATH` is a directory containing user authentication files.
 4. Ready the database.
 Run `./manage.py makemigrations` and `./manage.py migrate`
 5. Copy the static resources in `notebook-repository/jupyterhub/singleuser/static/repo` to the `static` directory of the Jupyter singleuser server.